 So how can you tell what’s working and what isn’t?

-How to Understand Instagram Stories Analytics
+How to Optimize Your Strategy with Instagram Stories Analytics

-Below, we’ll break down each of the different Instagram Stories metrics and how they can help you optimize your strategy.
+Below, we’ll breakdown each of the different Instagram Stories metrics and how they can help you optimize your strategy:

 What is the Difference Between Reach & Impressions in Instagram Stories Analytics?